top of page

 How Bees Make Honey

 Bees make honey to preserve their gathered nectar.
 If it's stored without the transformation to honey, the nectar will ferment.
-Fermentation happens in abandoned hives found by humans, and inspires the brewing of the world's oldest alcoholic beverage, honey mead.
+Honey fermentation also happens in abandoned hives and inspires the brewing of the world's oldest alcoholic beverage, honey mead.

 With her long probiscis the bee gets nectar from flower blossoms.
 The taste of the honey, its color, health benefits and other effects depend on the type of plants frequented by the bees.
 Honey colors range from almost clear to golden and deep red.